superdrdood/veizy11ty/posts/2013/07/remember-me/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "rememberme01-title.jpg"
+excerpt: "I played Remember Me.
+I’m going to blog about it.
+Because that’s what I do!"
 ---
 _This was originally published on my blogspot blog, but am reposting here because I can!_

 I played Remember Me.
 I'm going to blog about it.
 Because that's what I do!